Download the all-new Republic app:

 WADA acting against doping cases

-data was handed over to WADA in January after Russia breached an earlier deadline of Dec.
+The data was handed over to WADA in January after Russia breached an earlier deadline of Dec.
 31, 2018.
-It has been used to support suspensions against 12 Russian weightlifters, including 10 former world or European championship medalists, and cases in winter sport of biathlon.
+It has been used to support suspensions against 12 Russian weightlifters, including 10 former world or European championship medalists, and cases in the winter sport of biathlon.
 WADA said it would continue to pursue cases while this latest review is ongoing.
-WADA has been criticized for reinstating RUSADA under terms less stringent than original roadmap.
-But director-general Olivier Niggli told Associated Press he stood by decision.
-“I believe it was actually a very important decision and absolutely right decision,” Niggli said.
-“I’m convinced that we would t have data if we had t taken that decision, so we would t even be talking about it today. re would still be a cloud of suspicion and thing would have gone forward.”
-Niggli conceded tampering could force WADA to drop some of cases, “but re will be a good number of cases which can still move forward.”
+WADA has been criticized for reinstating RUSADA under terms less stringent than the original roadmap.
+But director-general Olivier Niggli told The Associated Press he stood by the decision.
+“I believe it was actually a very important decision and absolutely the right decision,” Niggli said.
+“I’m convinced that we would not have the data if we had not taken that decision, so we would not even be talking about it today.
+There would still be a cloud of suspicion and nothing would have gone forward.”
+Niggli conceded the tampering could force WADA to drop some of the cases, “but there will be a good number of cases which can still move forward.”

 ReadDeepak Punia Reaches World Championship Final; Books Olympics Berth